sebs-scholarship/jekyll-post-image-generator/README.md

   # default: max_pointsize / 2
   min_pointsize: 100

-  # The maximum number of columns/characters before wrapping
+  # The maximum number of characters before wrapping
   # default: 30
-  max_columns_per_line: 30
+  max_chars_per_line: 30

   # The name of the font for the title text
   # default: "montserrat-Light"
   font: montserrat-Light

   # The color of the title text
   # default: "white"